iPad 9 LTE Button Control Cable Replacement

 Step 55

-- Gently peel back the right ambient light sensor toward the edge of the device, just enough to reveal the hidden screw behind it.
-Let's get this repair party started!
+- Gently peel the right ambient light sensor towards the right edge of the device.
+Just enough to reveal the screw hiding behind it.
+Easy does it—no rush!

 Step 56

-- Grab your trusty Phillips screwdriver and carefully unscrew the two 2.3 mm screws holding down the lock button bracket.
-You got this!
+- Grab your Phillips screwdriver and twist out those two 2.3 mm-long screws holding the lock button bracket in place.

 Step 57